tylerhs/e190u/lab1.md

 I went through the following procedure to build my controller:

-1. Cut wood [INSERT LENGTH] long using a hacksaw.
+1. Cut wood 6" long using a hacksaw.
 2. Mill slots for joysticks using 1/4"  and 1/2" endmills.

    [INSERT CLOSE-UP IMAGE]